Goldfinch2/T163_ctrl/README.md

    - Deploy the code to the Arduino board.

 4. **Operation:**
-   - Power up the NAD T163 amplifier and the Arduino UNO.
+   - Power up the NAD T163 and the Arduino UNO.
 The OLED screen will illuminate.
    - As inputs on the amplifier are toggled, the Arduino will adjust the volume to the last set level for that specific input.
 The OLED will display the current input, volume, and if relevant, the AM/FM frequency.
    - The Arduino consistently scans for changes in the input to adjust and display in real time.